 Eriogonum umbellatum tolerates sand.

-Eriogonum umbellatum's foliage turns a different color in the fall, color is silver and type is evergreen.
+Foliage of Eriogonum umbellatum turns a different color in the fall, has color silver and is evergreen.

 Communities for Eriogonum umbellatum:Red Fir Forest, Sagebrush Scrub and Yellow Pine Forest.